desert-landscaping-ideas-small

 Beach Pebbles

-multiple-rocks-stonesThese are rounded, flat
+multiple-rocks-stonesThese are round, flat

 rocks.
 They range in size from 1/2” to 3” and come in a greyish-black color and a mixed color option.
 Beach pebbles are only available

-for larger applications
+for larger applications.

 Flagstone